Recognition of same-sex unions in Hungary: Registered partnerships

+Legislative action

 In 2007, the Gyurcsány Government, comprising the Alliance of Free Democrats (SZDSZ) and the Hungarian Socialist Party (MSZP), submitted a bill to the National Assembly to establish registered partnerships for both same-sex and opposite-sex couples.
 Parliament adopted the bill on 17 December 2007.
 This act would have provided all of the rights of marriage to registered partners except for the ability to adopt and to take a common surname.
 The registered partnership act would have entered into force on 1 January 2009, but on 15 December 2008 the Hungarian Constitutional Court declared it unconstitutional on the grounds that it duplicated the institution of marriage for opposite-sex couples.
 The court found that a registered partnership law that only applied to same-sex couples would be constitutional; indeed, it opined that the Parliament had a duty to introduce such a law.
 Prime Minister Ferenc Gyurcsány instructed the Minister of Justice, Tibor Draskovics, to draft a new, revised bill that would conform to the court's decision.

 On 23 December 2008, the government announced that it would introduce a new registered partnership bill in line with the Constitutional Court's decision.
 The legislation would offer same-sex couples all of the rights offered by the previous act, and would be presented to Parliament as early as February 2009.
-On 12 February 2009, the government approved the new bill, and it was adopted by the National Assembly on 20 April 2009.
-199 MPs (from the governing Socialist and Alliance of Free Democrats parties) voted for the bill, while 159 MPs (mostly from Fidesz and the Christian Democratic People's Party) voted against it, and 8 unallied MPs abstained.
-The new registered partnership act took effect on 1 July 2009.
-On 23 March 2010, the Constitutional Court ruled that the law is constitutional.
+On 12 February 2009, the government approved the new bill, and it was adopted 199–159 with 8 abstentions by the National Assembly on 20 April 2009.
+Those voting in favour were members of the ruling Socialist and Alliance of Free Democrats parties, while those opposing were members of Fidesz, the Christian Democratic People's Party and 6 independents.
+The 8 lawmakers who abstained were all independents.
+The new registered partnership act was signed by President László Sólyom, and took effect on 1 July 2009.
+On 23 March 2010, the Constitutional Court ruled that the law was constitutional.

 Registered partnerships (bejegyzett élettársi kapcsolat, [ˈbɛ.jɛɟzɛtː ˈeːlɛtːaːrʃi ˈkɒptʃolɒt]) are only open to same-sex couples.
 Registered partners are entitled to the same inheritance and property rights, widow's pension, tax benefits, social benefits, and immigration and naturalization rights as married spouses.
 Partners are also entitled to receive information about the health of their partner and make medical decisions if the partner cannot do so themselves (e.g. accident), are treated as next-of-kin in criminal law, and are protected from domestic violence.
 Unlike married spouses, registered partners cannot take a common surname, adopt or participate in artificial insemination.
 In February 2018, the Budapest District Court ruled that Hungary must recognize same-sex marriages performed abroad as registered partnerships.
+This was upheld by the Constitutional Court in June 2025, which ordered the Parliament to pass legislation allowing same-sex marriages validly contracted abroad to be recognised as registered partnerships.

 Statistics

-The number of registered partnerships established in Hungary per year is shown in the table below.
+By the end of 2023, 1,362 partnerships had been performed in Hungary.